CecilePerrin/CecilePerrin_7_25052021/README.md

 I had to create an corporate social network for a fictive compagny.
 The goal was to give to the employee the possibility to connect and post with their coworker.
 For this i had to make sure that they can:

--Subscribe, login and stay connected in the application -Modify their informations (create delete update) -Post gifs picture and texte with other people (create delete update) -Can be moderate by someone
+>Subscribe, login and stay connected in the application

+>Modify their informations (create delete update)

+>Post gifs picture and texte with other people (create delete update)

+>Can be moderate by someone

 ## Technologies used:

--Frontend: React.js, React router, React hook, yup, Bootsrap, Axios, Local storage
+>Frontend: React.js, React router, React hook, yup, Bootsrap, Axios, Local storage

--Backend: Node.js, Express
+>Backend: Node.js, Express

--Database: MySQL, Sequelize ORM, MySQL Workbench
+>Database: MySQL, Sequelize ORM, MySQL Workbench

 ## Getting started